-Plan 2: Master plan area (amended)
+Plan 2: Master plan area

-- 3.2 The land is promoted by Taylor Wimpey and Barratt Homes through land ownership and options with co-operating landowners, although a small part of the allocation within the south east corner is currently in third party ownership.
-This does not affect overall site capacity or delivery, as this land is suggested as logically forming part of a green buffer to the development and adjoining open countryside. - 3.3 A series of technical studies of the site have been undertaken and are summarised below.
-These have comprehensively addressed the deliverability of the development and identified constraints and opportunities in order to feed into the draft master plan.
+3.2 A series of technical studies of the site have been undertaken and are summarised below.
+These have comprehensively addressed the deliverability of the development and identified constraints and opportunities in order to feed into the master plan.

-Location and Adjoining Uses
+Location and Surrounding Area

-- 3.4 The land is located approximately 2.4 kilometres from Hemel Hempstead town centre and is situated on the western edge of the town.
-It adjoins the existing housing areas of Warners End and Chaulden and lies to the north of the River Bulbourne valley.
-The hamlet of Pouchen End lies to the west and the land adjoins agricultural land beyond to the west and north. - 3.5 The site is a roughly rectangular-shaped area of land bounded to the east by housing at Warners End, Long Chaulden, Musk Hill and Public Footpath No. 21, and to the north, south and west by existing field hedgerows and lanes (Pouchen End Lane and Chaulden Lane)
+- 3.3 The land is located approximately 2.4 kilometres from Hemel Hempstead town centre and is situated on the western edge of the town.
+It lies to the north of the River Bulbourne valley.
+The hamlet of Pouchen End lies to the west and the land adjoins agricultural land beyond to the west and north. - 3.4 The site is a roughly rectangular-shaped area of land bounded to the east by housing at Warners End, Long Chaulden, Musk Hill and Public Footpath number 21, and to the north, south and west by existing field hedgerows and lanes (Pouchen End Lane and Chaulden Lane) - 3.5 Plan 3 shows the local services and facilities located in close proximity to LA3.